AbdurRafey/FlixLab1/README.md

 The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- [x] List anything else that you can get done to improve the app functionality! (+1-3pts) :

+     1. Being able to see small pics from selected movie to show a "sneakpeak".
+     2. Being able to see current movie playing times near current location.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Looking for a way to partner the app with an app like Atom to see how much tickets are priced at nearby theaters
+2. Add a search bar to search for theaters that are playing a certain movie nowadays.

 ## Video Walkthrough